Wellness Begins in the Home: Why Your Space Matters More Than You Think

 Ventilation & Mold and Dampness

-Poor ventilation can trap moisture, dust, and allergens inside the home, leading to respiratory problems, skin irritation, and allergic reactions.
+Humidity builds up, especially in the summer months.
+Poor ventilation can trap moisture, dust, and allergens inside your living space, leading to respiratory problems, skin irritation, and allergic reactions.
 Dampness can also lead to mold growth, which further impacts indoor air quality.

-To improve ventilation, I make sure to open windows regularly and use air-purifying plants.
+To improve ventilation, open windows regularly and use air-purifying plants.
 You can also invest in a dehumidifier and ensure leaks are repaired quickly to prevent moisture buildup.

 Simple Swaps to Create a Healthier Home